-Learning from mobile
+Learning from indigenous

-indigenous peoples
+mobile peoples

 We visit and research nomadic-tradition communities